Murcia's best cycling guide

 Aside from the Asiaticos (a local coffee delicacy), the stand out for Murcia as a cycling destination is its sheer diversity.
 There are so many cycle route options.

 Looking out across Mar Menor, the tall high rise hotels can be seen in the distance – the holidaymakers’ paradise beaches separated by the gaping body of water.
 The beauty of this “more desirable” beach area across the bay means the first coastline remains untouched by large scale tourism, a rare occurrence on this sun-soaked shore.

 Chris and Simon filled me in on the best of the local wine culture.
-Most of Spain is favourable for vine growing, and this area, in particular, is known for the Mourvedre grape.
-They mentioned they even have a specific cycling camp based around the wine season and heading to tastings – Murcia Cycling and Wine Experience.
+Most of Spain is favourable for vine growing, and this area, in particular, is known for the Mourvèdre grape (Mataro in Spanish).
+They mentioned they even have a specific cycling camp based around the wine season and heading to tastings.

 Wine tasting is offered in a number of the bodegas in and around the rural town of Jumilla.
 The town is the focal point during the annual wine festivals – celebrated during the annual wine harvest.